 Adequately Funding Loan Programs

 I support full funding for critical small business loan and technical assistance programs, and I have been a staunch advocate for various Small Business Administration (SBA) loan programs.
 By providing loan guarantees to eligible small businesses that would otherwise be unable to secure financing, SBA loans fill the gap left by traditional private lenders and supply necessary capital for America’s small businesses to expand and create jobs.
 These programs include 7(a) loans for rural and disadvantaged businesses, 8(a) business development loans for minority-owned ventures, and HUBZone programs for federal contracting opportunities.
-In March of 2011, I hosted an SBA forum to encourage increased opportunities for Rhode Island’s women entrepreneurs, and have since hosted additional events to promote small business job growth within the state.
+In March 2011, I hosted an SBA forum to encourage increased opportunities for Rhode Island’s women entrepreneurs, and have since hosted additional events to promote small business job growth within the state.
 The Rhode Island SBA District Office has additional information about assistance for local businesses.

 Encouraging Research and Development